0xPolygon/polygon-docs/docs/pos/architecture/heimdall/authentication.md

-# Auth Module

-This document describes the `auth` module of Heimdall.

-The `auth` module is responsible for specifying the base transaction and account types for an application.
+Heimdall's `auth` module is responsible for specifying the base transaction and account types for an application.
 It contains the ante handler, where all basic transaction validity checks (signatures, nonces, auxiliary fields) are performed, and exposes the account keeper, which allows other modules to read, write, and modify accounts.

-## Gas and Fees
+## Gas and fees

 Fees serve two purposes for an operator of the network.